przhu/przhu.github.io/_posts/2012-08-26-sharing-memory-using-mach-part-of-os-x.md

 ---
 {% include JB/setup %}

-This passage continues [the previous post]({{page.previous.url}}) about low level microkernel interface provided by Mac OS X, and also all tests are on a late-2011 Mac Book Pro with a Mac OS X 10.7.4 system.
+This passage continues <a href="{{ page.previous.url }}">the previous post</a> about low level microkernel interface provided by Mac OS X, and also all tests are on a late-2011 Mac Book Pro with a Mac OS X 10.7.4 system.
 This time is mainly about sharing memory.

 For sharing memory, proper synchronization method should be applied.
 Here I chose the semaphore provided by Mach (declared in `<mach/semaphore.h>`).
 The interface is rather straight forward: